ibexa/documentation-developer/docs/guide/site_factory.md

 ### Configure designs

 Next, configure Site Factory by adding empty SiteAccess groups, only one empty group is mandatory.
-Under this group you will be able to configure all settings, which do not expose UI e.g. Content view.
+Under this group you will be able to configure all settings which do not expose UI, e.g. Content view.

 Add groups in `config/packages/ezplatform.yaml`: